HKU-BAL/Clair3-Trio/docs/trio/merge.md

 ```

-# Option 2.
-Merge VCF, with unknow to ./.
+## Option 2.
+Merge VCF with unknown to "./."

 Merge the VCF files, and set all non-called / unknown sites to "./.".
 Keeping unknown sites as "./." will have the highest precision rate to detect de novo variants.
 But will leave a large number of sites uncomparable for incomplete records.